 Q: What kind of acts are you looking for?

 A: We generally give priority to local musicians.
-We prefer touring bands to set up bills with someone from Portland who has their own draw.
-For best results when contacting the booking agent, try getting in touch with your musician friends and colleagues in town to start building a bill.
+Touring bands, for best results when contacting the booking agent, try getting in touch with your musician friends and colleagues in town to start building a bill.
 We are rarely in need of someone to fill holes in the calendar.
 The live room is separate from the rest of the bar, so we are not looking for passive entertainment in the prime time slot.
 We like to put on dedicated shows that will bring out a fun crowd of people who appreciate our huge tap list, craft cocktails, and excellent food.
 The Pub does not take a percentage of cover, so we rely exclusively on bar sales to keep the doors open.
 If you are just starting out, the Pub might not be the right spot for you.
 Try building a bill with bands who have a following.
 Help us make a night of it, and everyone wins.

 Q: What can I do for the Pub?